State Duma: Membership

-Any Russian citizen who is age 21 or older is eligible to participate in the election may be elected deputy to the State Duma.
+Any citizen of the Russian Federation aged 21 or older who has the right to participate in elections may be elected as a deputy to the State Duma.
 However, that same person may not be a deputy to the Federation Council.
 In addition, a State Duma deputy cannot hold office in any other representative body of state power or bodies of local self-government.
 The office as deputy of the State Duma is a full-time and professional position.
 Thus, deputies to the State Duma may not be employed in the civil service or engage in any activities for remuneration other than teaching, research or other creative activities.